laravel/docs/migrations.md

         $table->dropColumn(['votes', 'avatar', 'location']);
     });

-> {note} Dropping or modifying multiple columns within a single migration while using a SQLite database is not supported.
+> {note} Dropping or modifying multiple columns within a single migration while using an SQLite database is not supported.

 #### Available Command Aliases